Ladakh bike trip – passes, monasteries and villages of Little Tibet

 Cycling

+The route’s backdrop is the magnificent Ladakh Range, a segment of the Karakoram mountains spanning the borders of Afghanistan, China, India, Pakistan and Tajikistan.
+We will start the trip with a flight to Leh at 3500m above sea level where we will acclimatise for a couple of days.
 We then head northwest into the Sham Valley, crossing some small passes and heading as far as Tingmosgam.
 Afterwards we turn back south (then east) to Alchi, famous for its nine hundred-year-old monastery.
-Continuing east to Stok Palace our route heads north, crossing the formidable Wari La (5280m).
-With a spectacular descent from the Wari La under our belts we then pedal alongside the Shyok river and enter the serene Nubra valley; this is notable as the place where the Karakorum and the Ladakh ranges are separated from each other and it is the closest we’ll get to Tibet.
-The last full day of cycling takes us over the highest drivable mountain road, the Khardung La at 5602 metres above sea-level, and the swift descent back to Leh marks the end of an epic adventure in Ladakh.
+Continuing east to Stok Palace our route heads north, crossing the formidable Wari La (5280m) pass.
+With a spectacular descent under our belts we then pedal alongside the Shyok river and enter the serene Nubra valley – the place where the Karakorum and the Ladakh ranges are separated from each other and the closest we’ll get to Tibet.
+The last full day of cycling takes us over the highest drivable mountain road, the Khardung La at 5602 metres above sea-level, and the swift descent back to Leh marks the end of an epic adventure.

 Highlights

-- Opportunity to see some interesting animals such as the Asiatic ibex, Himalayan marmot, the dzo (which is a cross between the yak and domestic cattle), the Himalayan blue sheep (also called a bharal – which is the staple diet of the snow leopard) as well as the kiang, a native of the Tibetan plateau and only found in Jammu and Kashmir.
+- Wildlife: an opportunity to see animals such as the Asiatic ibex, Himalayan marmot, the dzo (a cross between the yak and domestic cattle), the Himalayan blue sheep (also called a bharal – which is the staple diet of the snow leopard) as well as the kiang, a native of the Tibetan plateau only found in Jammu and Kashmir.

 Terrain & Experience